kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-The gate enable -> disable -> re-enable sequence is covered by integration tests.
+The gate enable -> disable -> re-enable sequence is covered by the integration test added for Beta.
 The upgrade -> downgrade -> upgrade path will be tested manually before the release using the following
 sequence:

 1. Start a v1.37 cluster with `WorkloadWithJob` and `GenericWorkload` disabled (default).
 Create a